Low-maintenance & No-clog Gutters Comparison Page

 In my experience even window screen has a far too tight a weave for use as a gutter screen for any practical use.
 This 'membrane' was insane.
 If they had used an actual pure copper mesh, it at least would not have mildewed so badly.
 But there is no excuse for the use of such a tight weave screen.
 I assume the roofer had used only their parts?
 It seems consistent with what they report on their web site.

-The plastic grate under the screen has at least 100 times as much open area for water to pass through, yet will hold out the large debris for the time being until I can replace all your gutters.
-It will also clog over time.
-I was going to remove them as Ill, but it would require tools to remove the thin screws holding them on the aluminum brackets under them.
+The plastic grate under that screen I left there has at least 100 times as much open area for water to pass through, yet will hold out the large debris for the time being until I can replace all your gutters.
+It will also clog over time if left alone several years.
+I was going to remove them as well, but it would have require power tools to remove the thin screws holding them on the aluminum brackets under them.
 It will certainly add a degree of difficulty to remove all the gutters when I will need to.
 I will most likely need to add a charge for that removal.

 You do have cheap steel gutters, so no big loss there.
-You will soon have rust free aluminum gutters on your house with all stainless steel screws.
+You will soon have rust free aluminum gutters on your house mounted with stainless steel screws, larger 3" X 4" outlets, functional screens over the gutters, and Leaf-catchers in each downspout near the ground for easy access.

 Need less to say, this will make for an interesting report on our web site.